UofT-DSI/algorithms_and_data_structures/README.md

 hours late with no penalty.
 Or if you submit the first assignment on time, you can submit the second assignment upto 24 hours late.
 After using your grace period time, there will be a 20% penalty for 24 hours, and a 100% penalty after that.

-If there are any extenuating circumstances, pleaese contact the course instructor as soon as possible for accommodations.
+If there are any extenuating circumstances, pleaese contact the course Technical Facilitator as soon as possible for accommodations.

 ## Resources
 Feel free to use the following as resources: